 If you are unsure of which agency your pet microchip is registered or would like to search for your details you can visit Central Animal Records www.car.com.au/ for more information.

 Spaying or neutering your pet offers lifelong health benefits, reduces your animals urge to roam and can result in improved behaviour, and unwanted litters.

 Council encourages the desexing of all pets and offers discounted registration fees for cats and dogs that are desexed.

 All dogs must be on a leash at all times when in public places, except in designated off leash area.
 If your dog is found wandering at large or not on a leash in a public place you may be fined.

-A off leash dog park is currently under construction in Roma.
-This park will be located at Shady's Lagoon just near the Charles Street Entrance to the Adungadoo Pathway.
+Roma's off leash dog park is located at Shady's Lagoon just near the Charles Street Entrance to the Adungadoo Pathway.

 Please download our brochure for more information on the Roma Dog Park and a handy location map.

 Roma Dog Park Rules

 To keep our Dog Park safe and fun please remember:

 - Dogs must be registered and have up-to-date vaccinations